mwbowers/mwbowers.github.io/reference/datagate/extensions-configuration/datagate-extensions.md

 ---
 title: DataGateExtensions class
-description: Provides extension methods for the DataGate configuration.
+description: "Provides extension methods for the DataGate configuration. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides extension methods for the DataGate configuration.